 5.3.
-Processing data to obtain the group of collections representing data for the catenary mode and battery current greater than zero.
+Processing data to obtain the group of collections representing data for the catenary mode and battery current greater than zero var listChargingStates = listCatenaryMode

 In this step, the listCatenaryMode collection calculated in subsection B is queried at the condition that the battery current is greater than zero.
 An appropriate LINQ query is shown in Listing 3.